karenetheridge/Test-LWP-UserAgent/README.md

         200,
         'I should have gotten an OK response',
     );

+Note that [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent) itself is not monkey-patched - you must use this module (or a subclass) to send your request, or it cannot be caught and processed.

 One common mechanism to swap out the useragent implementation is via a lazily-built Moose attribute; if no override is provided at construction time,